TOM'S TALES FOR THE WEEK

 Well, hallelujah!
 Somebody finally took a shot at the 700 pound gorilla!
 I felt like the heavens opened up, and Gabriel was trumpeting a familiar tune -- only Gabriel was Bob Marley, and the tune went something like this:

-Clear cut loggin’ so bad for us,
+Clear cut loggin’ so bad for us,6:00 PM: City of Shelton Commission Meeting:

 trow water quality under de bus.